Tri-County Mall: 2010s-2020s: Decline and possible redevelopment

 After losing JCPenney, the Tri-County Mall and surrounding retail developments continued to suffer a decline in tenancy.
-One factor was the Great Recession, which impacted a large number of retailers that had locations in or nearby the mall.
+One factor was the Great Recession, which impacted a large number of retailers that had locations in or near the mall.
 Among these were Borders Books & Music, Value City, CompUSA, and Circuit City, all of which went out of business entirely.
 Also, population growth had shifted northerly from the mall since the 1990s, resulting in newer retail developments which drew away tenants and shoppers from the older developments.
 These factors also impacted Northgate and Forest Fair malls, creating a surplus of retail space in the area.
 Another factor cited by analysts in the mall's decline was a curfew enacted in 2010, requiring patrons under the age of 18 to be escorted out of the mall by 4 pm on Fridays and Saturdays.

 In July 2013, the mall was purchased by SingHaiyi Group, a real estate company based in Singapore.
 Dillard's downgraded its store to an outlet store in 2013, and then closed it in 2015 in favor of a new store at Liberty Center in Liberty Township.
 To counter the decline in tenancy, SingHaiyi announced a renovation project in 2015, which included the addition of Chipotle Mexican Grill, Outback Steakhouse, and Men's Wearhouse on outparcels, while Shoe Dept. Encore and new food court restaurants were added.
 Other proposals to help maintain tenancy at the mall included a plan to convert portions to offices or other non-retail uses, while replacing the former Dillard's with a dine-in theater.